Yamato-Security/hayabusa/README.md

 Please use this list if you want the best performance but be aware that there is a slight possibility for missing events (false negatives).

-# Other Windows Event Log Analyzers and Related Projects
+# Other Windows Event Log Analyzers and Related Resources

 There is no "one tool to rule them all" and we have found that each has its own merits so we recommend checking out these other great tools and projects and seeing which ones you like.